What to Expect

 Strasburg Rail Road™ is America’s oldest operating railroad with a charter dating back to June 9, 1832.
 First used for passenger and freight transportation, the short line limped along for more than a century until in 1958, on the verge of abandonment, the railroad was salvaged and given new life as a tourist railroad.

 When you visit Strasburg Rail Road, the first thing you can expect is an authentic experience of a real steam railroad.
 The locomotives and passenger cars, (known as “rolling stock”) are not replicas, and our staff members are not reenactors.
-Strasburg Rail Road has five working steam locomotives and 19 operating passenger cars, including our President’s Car, First-Class Parlor Car and our Dining Car.
+Strasburg Rail Road has five working steam locomotives and 20 operating passenger cars, including our President’s Car, First-Class Parlor Car, First Class Lounge, and our Dining Car.
 All equipment is restored and maintained on-site in our Mechanical Shop.

 - Your ticket entitles you to a 45-minute, round-trip ride through the tranquil Amish countryside to Paradise, PA and back (4.5 miles east and 4.5 miles returning west on the same track).
 During the ride, you can expect: